JuliDell/Green-Dublin/README.md

 Featured at the top of the page is full responsive and includes a Home page, an About page and a Sign Up page.

-This section will allow the user to easily navigate on the site and on all different devices.
+This section allows the user to easily navigate on the site and on all different devices.

 The navigation use a green background, that is the base color of the site.